 We review for impairment on a property by property basis.
 Impairment is recognized on properties held for use when the expected undiscounted cash flows for a property are less than its carrying amount at which time the property is written-down to fair value.
 Properties held for sale are recorded at the lower of the carrying amount or the expected sales price less costs to sell.
-The sale or disposal of a "component of an entity" is treated as discontinued operations.
-The operating properties sold by us typically meet the definition of a component of an entity and as such the revenues and expenses associated with sold properties are reclassified to discontinued operations for all periods presented.
+Effective January 1, 2014, we adopted ASU 2014-08, "Reporting Discontinued Operations and Disclosures of Disposals of Components of an Entity," as further discussed in "Recently Adopted Accounting Pronouncements."
+Prior to January 1, 2014, the sale or disposal of a "component of an entity" was treated as discontinued operations.
+The operating properties sold by us prior to January 1, 2014 typically met the definition of a component of an entity and as such the revenues and expenses associated with sold properties were reclassified to discontinued operations for all periods presented.